Main Menu

 Submission Guidelines

-• Your poem must be inspired by one of the pre-selected artworks in the TMA’s collection
+• Your poem must be inspired by one of the eligible artworks.

-• Do not type your name on any page of your submission; your name should only appear on the entry form
+• Do not include your name on any page of your poem; your name should appear only on this submission form.

 If you have any questions, feel free to contact us at poetryprize@toledomuseum.org.